Metroid Prime 2: Echoes

 e3-landing.dsp escape32.dsp Moth-Temple-open32.dsp mp-puzzle.dsp multi-defbgm-speed32.dsp pirates_kyu.dsp recharge.dsp Ruminas-after32.dsp

 An early listing of the game's streams present on the disc references eight tracks which are not present in the final game.
-Many of these seem to have been replaced; pirates_kyu.dsp is nowhere to be found, but pirates_kyu-3-32.dsp is on the final disc and is used.
+Many of these seem to have been replaced, as pirates_kyu.dsp is nowhere to be found but pirates_kyu-3-32.dsp is on the final disc and is used.
 It stands to reason that pirates_kyu.dsp would have been a predecessor of this track.

 |The Metroid series|

 |GameCube||Metroid Prime (Prototype) • Metroid Prime 2: Echoes|

 |Game Boy Advance||Metroid Fusion (Prototype) • Metroid Zero Mission|